oraibalmegdadi/LandsatClassification_CNN/README.md

 - One input layer (number of nodes equal to nBands)
 - One hidden layer with 14 nodes and ‘relu’ as the activation function is used.
 - compile the model with ‘adam’ optimiser
+- run the model on xTrain and yTrain with two epochs

 ```
 from tensorflow import keras